How often are we playing our game at half speed?

-Even when things are going great, when we feel like nothing can stop us, and our relationships are firing on all cylinders, don’t take your foot off the gas.
+Even when things are going great, when we feel like nothing can stop us and our relationships are firing on all cylinders, don’t take your foot off the gas.
 Stay hungry, stay focused, stay committed and play to win.

 Fully commit, don’t walk the fence

 Another factor that keeps us from playing at full speed in life is a failure to fully commit to the task, goal or opportunity that stands in front of us.
-Do we want to jump in the deep end or just splash around in the kiddy pool?
+Do we want to jump into the deep end or just splash around in the kiddy pool?

 Some of us may fear what can happen if we don’t succeed while others might fear all the additional pressure, spotlight and expectations if we do succeed.

-Lean in to fear
+Lean into fear